ivafanas/sltbench/README.md

 # sltbench
 C++ benchmark tool.
-Practical, stable and fast.
+Practical, stable and fast performance testing framework.
-- practical - arised from daily production tasks.
+- practical - came up from daily production tasks.
 Usability matters
 - stable - correctness and reproducibility is a goal
 - fast - if results are stable, they should be produced as soon as possible

-This tool is learned to gain about 5% measure stability (depends on function, input and context).
+This tool is trained to gain about 5% measure stability (depends on function, input and context).
 Of course, it cannot strongly guarantee 5% stability (some functions are unstable itself, nothing helps), but it tends to.